tafari995/tafs_eR/README.md

 # tafs_eR

-using python 3.10.12 in a virtual environment on a linux os.
-Here is a full list of my imports for my python solution to the Project Euler number 95:
+Using python 3.10.12 in a virtual environment on a linux os.
+Here is my python solution to the Project Euler number 95!
+Please see requirements.txt for dependencies.

-from distutils.core import setup from Cython.Build import cythonize import numpy as np import cython from math import sqrt from copy import deepcopy from cython_prj_amicPairs import lamic_underN import time import multiprocessing

 the code is Not fast at 10**6 (actually Quite Slow in comparison to C++ code I've found on the internet) but it does work on my laptop with 12GB ram and i5 9th gen processor, with 8 cores :)